Use of drugs in warfare: Cannabis

-In the 1910s U.S. Army soldiers stationed in the Panama Canal Zone and in the Pancho Villa Expedition began using cannabis.
+In the 1910s, U.S. Army soldiers stationed in the Panama Canal Zone and in the Pancho Villa Expedition began using cannabis.
 Although the drug became illegal to use on bases, the U.S. Army Medical Corps prepared the 1933 report Mariajuana Smoking in Panama for the Panama Canal Department recommending no further restrictions.
 Between 1948 and 1975 the U.S. Army Chemical Corps also tested chemical agents, including cannabinoids considered for "nonlethal incapacitating agents," to volunteering soldiers in the Edgewood Arsenal human experiments.
 During the Vietnam War American soldiers frequently used cannabis.
 A 1971 U.S. Department of Defense report claimed that over half of U.S. Armed Forces personnel had used the drug.
-Beginning in 1968 this led to a political scandal in America that led the Nixon administration to more tightly restrict drug use in the military as part of the War on Drugs, requiring all returning soldiers to pass a clinical urine test in Operation Golden Flow.
+Beginning in 1968 this led to a political scandal in America that led the Nixon administration to more tightly restrict drug use in the military as part of the war on drugs, requiring all returning soldiers to pass a clinical urine test in Operation Golden Flow.

 After the passage of the Cannabis Act legalizing the recreational use of the drug in Canada in 2018, its use became legal for most active-duty Canadian Armed Forces personnel with restrictions against its use eight hours before duty, 24 hours before handling a loaded weapon, and 28 days before entering an aircraft or submarine.

 Cocaine

 World War I saw the greatest use of cocaine amongst militaries.
 It was used for medical purposes and as a performance enhancer.
 At the time, it was not a controlled substance, and was readily available to troops.
 The British Army distributed cocaine-containing pills under Tabloid's brand name "Forced March", which were advertised to suppress appetite and increase endurance.
 In response to a moral panic about the effects of cocaine on society, the British Army Council passed an order in 1916 that prohibited the unauthorized sale of psychoactive drugs like cocaine and opiates to service members.

-The German Army for its part, also produced during the closing days of World War II a combination of 5 mg of Cocaine, 3 mg of Methamphetamine and 5 mg of Oxycodone in a compound they named D-IX; the compound was reportedly tested on prisoners at the Sachsenhausen concentration camp and found out an individual who had consumed the compound could march 90 kilometers per day without rest while carrying 20 kilograms of equipment.
+During the closing days of World War II, the German Army produced a combination of 5 mg of Cocaine, 3 mg of Methamphetamine and 5 mg of Oxycodone in a compound they named D-IX; the compound was reportedly tested on prisoners at the Sachsenhausen concentration camp and found out an individual who had consumed the compound could march 90 kilometers per day without rest while carrying 20 kilograms of equipment.
 The doctors and military authorities testing the compound were enthusiastic about the results but the war ended before the compound could be mass produced and distributed.